MikelMNJ/front-end-template/README.md

 **Front-end**:<br />
 * Routing.
 * Global state management (Redux).
+* `mirage` for mocking back-end responses in development while the production endpoint is being developed.
-* Account creation, authentication and password reset flows with manual/auto log out.
+* Account creation, authentication and password reset routes, and forms, with manual/auto log out.
 * Feature flags.
 * Front-end middleware support for global state updates.
 * Notification system &mdash; dispatch from front-end to send UI feedback or send from your back-end to convey server feedback.
-* Styled-Components for clean, React compatible, component styling.
+* `styled-components` for clean, conflict-free, and dynamic component styling.
+* Preset ES Lint rules to keep the code-base standardized and free of tech debt.
+* `testing-library` with `jest` for unit testing.
+* Design systems and components for themes, typography and layout.

 Feel free to clone, modify and start your own projects with this template.